BJenne87/personal-website/README.md

 - [X] convert the static site to basic react by 8/2025
 - [X] Add some more content and stylize the page by 8/2025 (keep working)
 - [X] Stylize the page using an external library like tailwind (in progress)
+- [] add some functionality to the site using state in react

 ### Current Learning Goals
 - Keep learning react
 - Figure out best practices for components
-- Learn how to add modern css styling

-Update: The site is in a spot I'm comfortable with for now.
-I'll be taking a break to work on other goals in the meantime, hopefully other projects will show up in the mean time
+- incorporate dynamic state into the site

+## Updates
+after a little break to work on my first kaggle project, I'm going to make some more changes to my website.
+Eventually I'd like to incorporate some back-end functionality so i can store data somewhere else and fetch it, but for now I want to add some functionality to make this site feel a bit more polished on the front-end